cch099/ExploreYEG/content/posts/BikingfromSWEdmonton.md

 ### Where do you want to go?

 I've been biking quite a lot with COVID forcing all of us to adapt.
 It's my way of exercising and getting outdoors.
 To give some context, I haven't ridden a bike for over 10 years.
+Biking outdoors and exploring, what could be better?

 I'm always amazed where I can go in the city using the bike trails.
 The network of trails and pathways are incredible!
 Other than limitations on time and weather, I can reach most places in the city.